EntrixAU/VibeCodingPlaybook/index.md

 ## What's in it for you

-This playbook provides a comprehensive framework for implementing AI-assisted development in your organization:
+This playbook provides a comprehensive framework for implementing AI-assisted development in your organisation:

 ### **(01) What's Vibe Coding**
 [Understanding the methodology](whats-vibe-coding.html) - Learn what vibe coding is, its benefits, and how it transforms development workflows.